 Montreal: A Brief Introduction to Canada’s Most European City

 Montreal is the largest city in Quebec, which is one of the thirteen provinces and territories that make up Canada.
 Just ten years ago, something of a bleak mood prevailed in the Quebec province.
-It seemed possible that the province would choose to fling itself into independence form the rest of Canada.
+It seemed possible that the province would choose to fling itself into independence from the rest of Canada.

-Since then, Montreal has become a modern city in every regard; with skyscrapers in unexpected shapes and bright colors, a historic district that has been beautifully preserved, and a large area of artists’ lofts, boutiques, cafés, and miles of restaurants.
+Since then, Montreal has become a modern city in every regard; with skyscrapers in unexpected shapes and bright colors, a historic district that has been beautifully preserved, a large area of artists’ lofts, boutiques, cafés, and miles of restaurants.
 The official language is French and is among the five largest French-speaking cities in the world.